xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-16-smug-anime-face-whitehorse-esp-mayhem-the-world-at-a-glance-and-muddy-lawrence-at-spit.md

 The first act of the night was Muddy Lawrence, a harsh noise/experimental performance artist.
 I was under the impression that this was just one person's project?? (the drummer from death metal band Tumour) but there were two people wearing balaclavas on stage...
 I am not an expert here.
 The music pushed the experimental genre to its limit, with distored and pulsating noise permeating echoing fragments of sampled dialogue.
 <br><br>
-The abrasive noise eventually engulfed all other sound, leaving only hissing static and feesback at times.
+The abrasive sound eventually engulfed all other sound, at times leaving only hissing static and feedback.

 ![wrench](/images/wrench1.png)